 Gaurav Singh

-2015 was my final year at Srishti, and the work itself was a study in contrasts.
+2015 was my final year at Srishti.
 My thesis pulled in two directions at once: a field investigation of Chintalayyagarepalle, a remote off-grid village, and a material study of piezoelectric crystals, specifically Rochelle salt.
-One sent me toward how off-grid communities actually live; the other toward how a crystal might help power them.
+One sent me toward how off-grid communities actually live, the other toward how a crystal might help power them.

-My feelings about the program were genuinely mixed, and I think that is the honest record of the year.
-The frustration was real: our work was poorly represented at the grad show, and the program's wide, lateral spread kept leaving me short of the depth I wanted in any one place.
-The growth was real too.
+My feelings about the program were genuinely mixed, and that's the honest record of the year.
+The frustration was real.
+Our work was poorly represented at the grad show, and the program's wide, lateral spread kept leaving me short of the depth I wanted in any one place.
+So was the progress.
 I was learning to adapt, and to keep reflecting instead of just reacting.

-I also tried, with my friend Prakhar, to teach Processing to other Srishti students.
+With my friend Prakhar, I also tried to teach Processing to other Srishti students.
 The momentum faded, but the attempt taught me something about how collaboration works and where it stalls.
-I finished my postgraduate years carrying both halves of it, the disappointment and the genuine progress, without pretending one cancelled the other.
+I finished my postgraduate years holding both the disappointment and the genuine progress, and I saw no reason to pretend one cancelled the other.